-Tables \ref{T1}, \ref{T2}, and \ref{T3} present a comparison between the results obtained using our approximate partition function and exact numerical results for systems of one, two, and three oscillators, respectively.
+where $\epsilon$ denotes a small variation in $\beta$.
+In practice, we have observed that the computed quantities stabilize rapidly as $\epsilon$ is decreased, confirming that the finite-difference approach proposed here is appropriate.
+From a numerical point of view, the most computationally demanding step is the evaluation, at each iteration, of the $N$-dimensional integrals involved in the formulas giving the components of the first-order moment vector and of the covariance matrix.
+For the small number of oscillators considered in this section, this is not an issue, as a simple Riemann integration scheme on a sufficiently fine uniform grid is more than suffficient.
+The treatment of much larger values of $N$ is more demanding and will be discussed in the next section.
+Tables \ref{T1}, \ref{T2}, and \ref{T3} present a comparison between the results obtained using our analytical partition function and exact numerical results for systems of one, two, and three oscillators, respectively.
 Each table reports the free energy, average energy, and specific heat -each expressed per oscillator.
 Results are provided for three selected inverse temperatures, $\beta=0.5, 1.$ and 2., and for three values of the anharmonicity/coupling parameter $\lambda=0.1,1,$ and 2.
 At the smallest inverse temperature considered ({\it i.e.}, highest temperature), $\beta=0.4$, and for the weakest anharmonicity and coupling, $\lambda=0.1$, the relative errors for all quantities are particularly small -typically less than 1\%, with a maximum of 1.5\% for $N=3$.
-This high-level of accuracy is not surprising since our approximate partition function becomes exact in the limit $\lambda \rightarrow 0$ and is also nearly exact as $\beta \rightarrow 0$ (Recall that, for $N \geq 2$, there is a small error left due to the approximation of the ratio of integrals, Eq.~\ref{Nn}).
+This high level of accuracy is not surprising since our approximate partition function becomes exact in the limit $\lambda \rightarrow 0$ and is also nearly exact as $\beta \rightarrow 0$ (Recall that, for $N \geq 2$, there is a small residual error due to the approximation of the ratio of integrals, Eq.(\ref{Nn})).
 As the temperature decreases, the relative errors increase slightly but remain small -typically within a few percent.
 Note that the errors in the various quantities at $\beta=1$ and $\beta=2$ are similar, and this trend persists for larger values of $\beta$ (not shown), indicating no degradation of accuracy at lower temperatures.
 As expected, the errors increase with stronger anharmonicity and coupling, but they remain modest, again within a few percent.
 A slight increase in error is also observed as the number of oscillators increases; however, given the small system sizes considered here, it is difficult to draw a firm conclusion regarding a general trend.
 This point will be further explored in the next section, where larger systems are investigated.
-Overall, we conclude that for the small systems considered in this section, the model yields quite accurate results over a broad range of parameters.
+Overall, we conclude that for the small systems considered in this section, our approximate analytical partition function yields quite accurate results over a broad range of parameters.